rust-adventure/skein/DESIGN.md

 This document covers the design goals for Skein.

 - Maintainability is a core concern
-- Prefer alignment over new APIs
+- Prefer deep integration over new APIs
 - Bevy Plugin and Addon boundaries

 ## Maintainability